-Octopus Energy is a UK energy supplier, focussing on long-term investment in renewable energy for the UK
+Octopus Energy is a UK energy supplier, focusing on long-term investment in renewable energy for the UK

 Octopus supplier rating 2019

 Octopus scored five out of five stars in uSwitch's most recent survey of more than 17,000 UK energy customers.
 This is the highest score possible, and is based on scores given by UK households for categories such as overall satisfaction, value for money and how likely they were to recommend Octopus Energy.

 The gas and electricity supplier also scooped up the Energy Supplier of the Year Award for 2018, pulling out an overall score of 96% in the survey.

 About Octopus Energy

 Octopus Energy joined the domestic energy market in 2016, using technology to create a leaner business from the ground up — keeping customers happy, and prices low.